Hydroponics in Organic — What You Need to Know

 WHAT ELSE SHOULD CONSUMERS KNOW?

-Hydroponics in organic is one of the most serious threats to the long-term survival of the organic industry, and consumers should support brands and farms that are Real Organic Project and Regenerative Organic Certified® as much as possible.
+Hydroponics in organic is one of the most serious threats to the long-term survival of the organic industry and the availability of real organic food, and consumers should support brands and farms that are Real Organic Project and Regenerative Organic Certified® as much as possible.

 Lastly, the CBS affiliate in Orlando, Florida did a fantastic segment on the hydroponics in organic controversy.